What Does ‘Dracarys’ Mean On ‘Game Of Thrones’?

 At the end of Sunday night’s very eventful episode of Game of Thrones, Missandei (Nathalie Emmanuel), the longtime loyal advisor and hypewoman for Daenerys Targaryen, met her end on the show, executed by the sword of The Mountain, on the orders of Queen Cersei Lannister.
 Missandei had been taken hostage earlier in the episode.

 Prior to her death, Missandei’s final word was “Dracarys.”
-What does that term mean, within the world of the show?
+What does that term mean within the world of the show?

 In High Valryian, a fictional language on the series, “Dracarys” is the word for “Dragonfire.”
-Througout the series, it’s often been said by Daenerys, as she’s ridden her dragons, in order to order to them to fire, per the Game of Thrones Fandom page.
+Throughout the series, it’s often been said by Daenerys, as she’s ridden her dragons, in order to order to them to fire, per the Game of Thrones Fandom page.

 When Missandei says it, the implication is that she wishes for Dany to avenge her, preferably with dragonfire.